 Resume and Job Hunt

-My resume is available here in pdf format.
+Now that I have completed my PhD, I am about to embark on a serious job hunt.
+I am interested in a complex systems research position, though I am open in the form it takes: academic postdoc or faculty position, government lab job, corporate scientist, consulting work, contract work, and others.
+For those of you who are interested, I have made my resume available here in .pdf format.
 In addition to my resume I have supplementary material (presentation slides, research papers, etc.) on my academic info page, and even more relevant material at my Complexity Blog site.

 Jika Tabi Inc.

-Before entering graduate school I was briefly employed as a fashion designer, mostly shoes and bags.
-For a long time now I have been selling jika-tabi (Japanese traditional split-toe shoes) worldwide through my website Jika-Tabi.com.
-Over the past few years I've stepped away from doing retail to focus on design and distribution...the fun parts.
-This is really a hobby of mine rather than a full-time endeavor.
-I do it mostly because it's interesting and I really just think jika-tabi are great shoes and lots more people should wear them.
+For a long time now, I have been selling jika-tabi (Japanese traditional split-toe shoes) domestically and internationally through my website Jika-Tabi.com.
+A few years ago I launched Jika Tabi Inc. and scaled up my operation.
+I've now made further arrangements with the makers and once I get my supply chain ironed out it will be a full service wholesale distribution company for Japanese footwear worldwide.
+This is more of a hobby than a full-time endeavor that I do mostly because it's interesting and I really just think jika-tabi are great shoes and lots more people should wear them.

 As a good friend of mine once told me, "Strategic planning is all about opening up options."
-If you have, or are aware of, an opportunity that seems to fit my skill set, please contact me.
-I love being involved with interesting people on interesting projects.
+If you have, or are aware of, an other opportunity that seems to fit my skill set, please contact me.